Top Tips from FilmProposals.com

 Financial Projections Template, Business Plan Template, Budget Template and

 several other bonuses to help with finding film investors and financing.
 As a

 bonus, they offer their Film Investor Tip Sheet, which includes best-practice

 scripting to help you stand out from the crowd and pitch your film in a way

 that makes Film Investors want to invest in your movie.

 For filmmakers looking for investors, a newly updated 28 page report provides the latest global box office and movie attendance trends.
 Not only are these great statistics for your film business plans and to discuss with film investors, but they will help you target your audience and distribution plan.
-Of course, the key 2015 MPAA statistics, along with 2016 Oscar winners and Q1 2016 box office numbers, are already integrated into the Movie Business Plan Package.
+Movie Business Plan Package.

 This article was written in collaboration with FilmProposals, a web-based guide with free advice, tips and inspiration for indie filmmakers of all levels.

 More Info: www.filmproposals.com

 Please note: Desktop Documentaries has an affiliate partnership with Film Proposals and may therefore benefit financially if you choose to purchase any products from Film Proposals.
 Learn more in our Disclosure Statement.